Improvements to the laws regulating property agents started on 15 August 2016.

 - an aggregate market value of $40 million or more, or

 - an aggregate gross floor area of 20,000 square metres or more.

 Where these circumstances apply, the agent will be exempt from the operation of all the Property, Stock and Business Agents Act 2002 (the Act).

 The exemption removes red tape and the costs of complying with the Act when doing certain commercial property agency work.

-Go to our <frequently asked questions - commercial property agency work page> to learn more about the exemption.
-Agents should also refer to the commercial property agency work exemption page for more information.
+Agents should refer to the commercial property agency work exemption page for more information.

 Reinstating the price offer requirement - agency agreements for sale of residential property

 Following consultation with industry stakeholders, the ‘price offer’ requirement is reinstated.
 It applies to agency agreements for the sale of a residential property:

 - If the agreement provides for the property to be offered for sale by private treaty, the agreement must specify the price at which the property is to be offered.

 Agents who are using an agency agreement for the sale of residential property, should check that the offer price term is in the agreement.
 If not, they should insert the term in the agreement and have the agent and seller each initial and date the insertion.
 This requirement is included in clause 5 in Schedule 8 of the 2014 Regulation.